-- Ensure that all equipment, substances and work systems used are suitable for their intended purposes and take all reasonable and practical steps to meet safety requirements; - Protect the health and safety of Abu Dhabi University faculty, staff, students and visitors who currently reside in the university campus; - Provide safe workplaces academic, research, and administrative - for faculty, staff and students; - Provide information to faculty, staff, and students about health and safety hazards; - Identify and correct health and safety hazards and encourage faculty, staff and students to report hazards;
+Ensure that all used equipment, substances and work systems used are suitable for their intended purposes and take all practical steps to meet safety requirements;x

-Provide information and safeguards for those on campuses and in the surrounding community regarding environmental hazards arising from operations at Abu Dhabi University.
+- Protect the health and safety of Abu Dhabi University faculty, staff, students and visitors and Contractors who are present in the university campuses; - Provide safe workplaces academic, research, and administrative - for faculty, staff and students; - Provide information to faculty, staff, and students about health and safety hazards; - Identify and correct health and safety hazards and encourage faculty, staff and students to report hazards; - Provide information and safeguards for those on campuses and in the surrounding community regarding environmental hazards arising from operations at Abu Dhabi University; - Ensure proper storage, segregation and disposal of the generated waste according to the UAE Environmental regulation.

-The managers of Safety & Security and Health & Counseling Departments together with top management personnel in the University form the Environmental Health & Safety (EH&S) Committee who is responsible for recommending University-wide health and safety policies; ensuring overall institutional compliance with policies, statutes, and regulations; monitoring the effectiveness of the safety programs; identifying the risk at the workplace and providing central health and safety services to all areas of the University.
+The Managers of Environmental Health & Safety and Security and Counseling Departments together with top management personnel in the University form the Environmental Health & Safety (EH&S) Committee who is responsible for recommending University-wide health and safety policies; ensuring overall institutional compliance with policies, statutes, and regulations; monitoring the effectiveness of the EH&S programs; identifying the risk at the workplace and providing central health and safety services to all areas of the University.